MRT-Aurora-Air/flight-network-planner/README.md

     * ... as an executable (see the releases for downloads for windows, mac and ubuntu) (save it as `flight-network-planner`), you would then have to navigate in the command line to the same directory as where you downloaded the executable to
     * For mac/linux you may have to `chmod +x ./flight-network-planner`, unless you downloaded it via Cargo
 2. Run `./flight-network-planner get-config` to get the default configuration file
-    * Append `-o <config_file_name>` to save the configuration as a specific name
+    * Append `> <config_file_name>` to save the configuration to a file
 3. Edit the configuration file for your airline
 4. Run `./flight-network-planner run <config_file_name>` to generate the flight plan for your airline
     * Append `-s` to view statistics about the flight plan (you may have to scroll up)
-    * Append `-o <output_file_name>` to output the flight plan to a file
+    * Append `-o <old_output_file_name>` if you still have the output of a previous run (to tell the planner to prioritise existing flight routes in your airline over new ones), with `-r` to replace it
-    * If you have an older plan that had already been generated before, append `--old <old_output_file_name>` to tell the planner to prioritise existing flight routes in your airline over new ones
+    * Appens `> <output_file_name>` to save the output to a file
 5. Profit

 ## Disclaimer
 1. As flight plans depend heavily on other airlines, flight plans can change extremely rapidly over time
-2. This program pulls data from MRT Transit, which means
+2. This program pulls data from [Gatelogue](https://github.com/mrt-map/gatelogue), which means
-   * The duplication rate may be higher or lower than actual, depending on whether MRT Transit has recorded the other airlines' flights
+   * The duplication rate may be higher or lower than actual, depending on whether the MRT Mapping Services have recorded the other airlines' flights
    * You need the internet for this to work
 3. There is a 99.9999999% chance something will break while you use the program.
 I haven't got round to unit-testing the planner thoroughly so there may be bugs lurking everywhere